Salmon Pasta Salad on the Table in 25 Minutes

 Main Ingredients for Mediterranean Salmon Pasta Salad with Lemon Dill Dressing

-- Pasta – I like to use colorful tri-colored spirals because it makes the dish looks appetizing.
+- Pasta – I like using colorful tri-colored spirals because they make the dish look appetizing.
 The ridged pasta shape also holds the dressing well.
 (See more information below in ingredient tips).

 - Canned salmon – look for wild salmon at the grocery store or use leftover fresh salmon.
+This Easy Citrus Poached Salmon recipe uses fresh fish, and leftovers are excellent in this recipe.
 (See more information below in ingredient tips).

 - Green Beans – fresh or frozen work well in this recipe